peterstansfeld/palavo/README.md

 Using a text editor modify the `adapter_serial_no` variable to that of your Debug Probe.
 If you don't want or need to specify a serial number, blank the `target_adapter_cmnd` variable.

-Then, make and flash the RP235x:
+Then make and flash the RP235x:

 `$ ./make-and-flash.sh`